tetsuo/restache/README.md

 # restache

-Restache is a Mustache-like extension to HTML syntax, designed for use with React and transpiled into JSX.
+Mustache-like extension to HTML syntax, designed for use with React and transpiled into JSX.